eliocamp/metR/cran-comments.md

+## Resubmission

+This is a resubmission.
+In this version I have encoded the URL in `WaveFlux()`'s documentation.

 ## Test environments
 * local elementary OS 0.4.1 (based on ubuntu 16.04) install, R 3.5.1
 * ubuntu 14.04.5 (on travis-ci), R 3.5.1